 Partnership is going to be absolutely necessary to seeing the sector as a whole hit its 2050 targets.
 The challenges ahead of us are so great that there isn't a single player who could tackle them all.

 Everyone has blind spots.
 A mine operator wouldn't know much about electrical engineering; an electrical engineer wouldn't know much about mining operation.
 And then there are so many other players: engineering procurement construction, original equipment manufacturers, policy makers.
-Whomever you talk with, you always find that there is a lack of awareness of some of problems that other parties are dealing with.
+Whomever you talk with, you always find that there is a lack of awareness of some of the problems that other parties are dealing with.

 With the transformational change we're looking at, it's really important that all these people come together to create a level playing field so that everyone is cognisant of the challenges we need to tackle.
 Then, they can bring in their perspectives and their skill sets to address those challenges holistically.